-Discounts (or added services) are a marketing investment.
+Discounts (or added services) are a marketing investment to help land early customers.
 Your initial offer should take into consideration the value businesses provide and the reduction in marketing costs that your first few case studies will bring.

-Perhaps discounts can help sweeten the deal, but discounted products are very hard to increase.
+Perhaps discounts can help sweeten the deal, but discounted rate products are very hard to increase afterwards.

 If it’s $500 today, prospects will expect to pay $500 in the future.

-A better approach to discounting the price is usually to offer more services.
-To throw a carrot to your first customers, you can:
+A better approach to discounting the price for sales is usually to offer more services.
+To throw a carrot to your early customers, you can:

 - Provide extra service or free support;